S k i l l

 Write the remainder 2 as the numerator of the fraction.

-In the next Lesson, we will see that it is on this principle of decomposing the dividend that the historical written method is based.
+In the next Lesson, we will see that it is on this principle of decomposing the dividend that the historical written method was based.

 At this point, please "turn" the page and do some Problems.